 Create a command center so you always know where the important documents are.

 This is not a small task.
-You can break it up room by room to make it more manageable.
+You can break up your declutter time room by room to make it more manageable.
 Once you are finished, you will be amazed at the weight that has been lifted off of you.
 You might also feel emotional about the amount of stuff, and second guess if this was the right decision.
 It was the best decision you could have made for you and your family.

 Separating ourselves from our stuff is hard.
 It’s almost like it becomes part of us.
+But it’s easy when you can only pick one: sell, donate, or throw away as you declutter.

 When you’re finished you will be free.